Anirudh-RV/ImageAnnotation/README.md

 NOTE : Can try encryption, but during later phases of the project NOTE : Can try login through Facebook, Google

+1. Both requirement 9,10 together, need to make sign in consistent and restrict direct access

 ########--------------------------------------------------------------------------------------------------
 to accomplish requirement : 10